Skip to main content

 What is Djiboutian Matchmaking and Family Arrangement?

 Djiboutian matchmaking is a family-centered process where parents and elders identify suitable marriage partners based on family compatibility, social status, and religious values, occurring 6-24 months before the wedding.
-This centuries-old tradition ensures strong connections between families and involves approximately 70% of marriages in rural areas and 40% in urban centers.
+This centuries-old tradition ensures strong connections between families and remains particularly prevalent in rural areas.

 The formal process includes: